coin-or/coin-or.github.io/pages/user/user_introduction.md

 incantation will execute the procedure non-interactively.

 ```
-./coinbrew fetch --no-prompt --main-proj=ProjName --main-proj-version=stable/x.y
+./coinbrew fetch ProjName:stable/x.y --no-prompt
-./coinbrew build --no-prompt --main-proj=ProjName --prefix=/path/to/install/dir --verbosity=1
+./coinbrew build ProjName --prefix=/path/to/install/dir --no-prompt
-./coinbrew install --main-proj=ProjName
+./coinbrew install ProjName
 ```
-Note that is no prefix is specified, the package will be installed in the build directory and no separate install step is necessary.
+Note that the prefix specified above is the directory where the packages will be installed.
+If the specified prefix is writable, then all packages will be automatically installed immediately after building.
+If no prefix is specified, the package will be installed in the directory dist/.
 Options that would have been passed to the `configure` script under the old build system can simply be added to the command-line.
 For example, to build with debugging symbols, do
 ```
-./coinbrew build --no-prompt --main-proj=ProjName --prefix=/path/to/install/dir --verbosity=1 --enable-debug
+./coinbrew build ProjName --prefix=/path/to/install/dir --enable-debug --no-prompt
 ```

 To get help with additional options available in running the script, do